adamsorbie/unix_course-2020-02-14/README.md

 On WSL, the output of `pwd` should be `/home/username`, yours may differ slightly however.
 The next command we need is `ls`.
-This commaand simply lists the contents of a folder.
+This command simply lists the contents of a folder.
 If you call it without any arguments it will output the content of the current folder.
 We can use the `ls` command to get a rough overview of what a common Unix file system tree looks like and learn how to address